nathanmarz/specter-wiki/List-of-Navigators.md

 `(pred<= value)`

-Keeps elements only if they are less than the provided value.
+Keeps elements only if they are less than or equal to the provided value.

 ```clojure
 => (select [ALL (pred<= 3)] [1 2 2 3 4 0])